 Again, she said something in another language.
 She stood and said, "I am glad to meet you.
 You are welcome."

 When she stepped aside, Vit's father shuffled forward.
 He seemed like a giant of a man but he had lost the honor of seniority during a whispered argument with his mother, apparently.
-The older woman had pushed him forward in the row.
+The older woman had pushed him forward.

 "Vit says you are a smart boy and nice," he told me.
 His accent was thick but his words were clear.
 It seemed apparent that he spoke English every day at work, unlike his wife or his mother.

 "T-Thank you," I stuttered, not knowing what else to say.
 I looked to Vit for help.
 He tried to encourage me with a nod and a smile.

 "We must seem very strange to you," Vit's father continued.
 He bent and gave me a quick hug, as if he knew how awkward this all seemed.
 He was right in that I couldn’t ever remember being held like this, not by another boy or girl, not by a grownup, nobody.
 At that point, I hadn’t hugged a dog.
 The big man smelled like foreign cologne.
 Fortunately, he backed up.
 "It is our tradition to welcome you."
 He spoke a few words in another language and said, in English, "You are welcome."